|Hello, I'm a||developer.|

 In my free time, I like poking websites for security vulnerabilities.
 And, of course, I disclose them responsibly.
 Here's what I've found.

-Environment Variable Leak on npm: Found a vulnerability in the npm internal API that leaked environment variables, including API keys and database passwords (I shit you not, their Redis password used to be this-is-a-password-for-redis-and-it-is-a-secret-so-dont-share-it), on certain requests.
+Environment Variable Leak on npm: Found a vulnerability in the npm internal API that leaked environment variables, including API keys and database passwords (Seriously, their Redis password used to be this-is-a-password-for-redis-and-it-is-a-secret-so-dont-share-it), on certain requests.

 Cross-Site Scripting and Privilege Escalation on Big History Project: